emdupre/ohbm2021-survey-feedback/content/index.md

 fig = plot_clustered_bar(df)
 fig;
 ```

+We can see that 'Experience accessing pre-recorded content in the Screening Room' had the highest proportion of responses indicating an excellent experience,
+while 'Virtual meeting website navigation' and 'Quality of your experience virtually interacting with speakers and other attendees' had the highest number of respondents with a poor experience.

 Rather than rely on visual comparisons, we can also directly quantify the proportion of ratings for each question: